KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

 Suppressing empty colunms/rows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-   To hide the empty rows and/or colums, if any, from pivot table the
-   user can click on the

-   ìSuppress empty rows/columsî button in the side bar panel.
-An example
-   is given in Figure 7.43.
+To hide the empty rows and/or colums, if any, from pivot table the user can click on the ‚ÄúSuppress empty rows/colums‚Äù button in the side bar panel.
+An example is given in Figure 7.43.

-   Sorting

    |image177|